banner

 U.S. Supreme Court: This is a link to the U.S. Supreme Court's official Web site, which contains opinions, links to oral arguments and other information about the court.

-Westlaw: Legal database where you will do the bulk of the research for your papers.
+Westlaw and Nexis Uni: Legal databases where you will do the bulk of the research for your papers.
 Accessible via the Berry library interface.

 Powerpoint supplements